An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Models

+Similarly, when $f$ is a simple function built from sets definable from parameters, so $f=\sum_{i\leq n}\alpha_i\chi_{C_i}$ where each $\alpha_i$ is rational and each $C_i$ is definable from parameters, we some view $f$ as being a ``rational linear combination'' of formulas, and refer to the union of the parameters defining all the sets $C_i$ as the parameters of $f$.

+From here on, for any $V$, we understand $\mathcal{B}^0_V$ to be the collection of sets of $V$-tuples definable (with parameters) in the model $\mathfrak{M}$ (which will always be clear from context).

+In our infinitary setting, we no longer have the underlying counting measures to refer to, so we will have to define formally the properties we want a family of measures to have.
 We will use the meta-variable $\mu$ for a \emph{family of probability measures}---technically, a function from appropriate finite sets to probability measures, so when $\mu$ is a family of probability measures, $\mu^V_{E,x_W}$ is an actual probability measure for suitable values of $V$, $E$, $x_W$.